State University of New York at Purchase: Academics

 As of 2021, Purchase College had 3,695 undergraduate students with freshman enrollment of 647.
 59.9% of Purchase's student body is female.
 17% of the college's students come from outside of New York state.
 Purchase has an acceptance rate of 52% and a student-teacher ratio of 12:1.
 62% of Purchase students receive need-based financial aid and the college has an endowment of $61.1 million.

 Purchase College offers majors from three schools: the School for Liberal Arts and Sciences, the School of the Arts, and the School of Liberal Studies & Continuing Education.
 According to U.S. News & World Report, the five most popular majors for 2016 graduates at Purchase College were Visual and Performing Arts (48%); General Studies and Humanities (16%); Social Sciences (8%); Psychology (6%); and Communication, Journalism and related programs (5%).

-Purchase College was ranked the 10th best public national liberal arts college and, including private liberal arts colleges, tied for 155th overall in U.S. News & World Report's 2021 college rankings.
-Kiplinger ranked the school as the 86th "Best Value in Public Colleges" in 2018.
-It was also listed as one of the 100 Best Value Public Colleges for the years 2013 and 2014 by the Princeton Review.
-The Princeton Review rated the school's theatre as the second best.
-Purchase was also listed as one of the Princeton Review's top 382 colleges for 2018.
-Newsweek ranked the school's student body as the thirteenth most liberal in 2012.

 School of the Arts

 Purchase College's School of the Arts houses the college's schools of Art+Design and Art Management.
 It also oversees Purchase's conservatories of Dance, Music and Theatre Arts.
 Most courses offered by BA programs housed in the School of the Arts are open to all Purchase students.
 Many BFA and MusB classes are open to all students as well.
 Approximately 40% of Purchase College's student body is enrolled in the School of the Arts.

 The Jandon Business of the Arts Distinguished Lecture Series, endowed by the Donald Cecil family, is designed to enhance the arts management program at the college.
 Past lecturers include Joseph Volpe, former general manager of the Metropolitan Opera, and Ben Cameron, program director at the Doris Duke Charitable Foundation.